Back To CoursePhysics 101: Intro to Physics

-Forces always act in pairs.
-The two forces act in opposite directions.
+To begin, forces always act in pairs and always act in opposite directions.
 When you push on an object, the object pushes back with an equal force.
 Think of a pile of books on a table.
 The weight of the books exerts a downward force on the table.
 This is the action force.
 The table exerts an equal upward force on the books.
 This is the reaction force.
 Note that the two forces act on different objects.
-The action force acts on the table.
-The reaction force acts on the books.
+The action force acts on the table, and the reaction force acts on the books.

-The example with the boy playing with a dog's toy illustrates the idea of forces in interaction pairs.
+Newton's Third Law states that forces always act in pairs.
+Consider an example of a boy playing with a dog's toy and what it illustrates.
 There is a force from the boy on the dog's toy, and there is a force from the dog's toy on the boy.
+These two forces create an interaction pair.
 Forces always come in pairs similar to this example.
 Consider the boy (A) as one system and the toy (B) as another.
-What forces act on each of the two systems.
-Looking at the force diagrams, you can see that each system exerts a force on the other.
-The two forces F(A on B) and F(B on A), are the forces of interaction between the two.
-Notice the symmetry in the subscripts: A on B and B on A.
+What forces act on each of the two systems?
+Picture the boy pulling on a toy and the toy being pulled from the boy.
+You can see that each system exerts a force on the other.
+The two forces - F(A on B) and F(B on A) - are the forces of interaction between the two.
+Notice the symmetry in: A on B and B on A.

 Newton realized that if one object pulls on another, the second object also pulls back on the first object.
 If one object pushes on another, the second pushes back on the first object.
 In other words, for every action by a force there is a reaction by another force.

 When sorting out action and reaction forces, it is helpful to draw diagrams.
 Draw each object apart from the other.
 Represent each force as an arrow in the appropriate direction.
-Here are some guidelines to help you sort out action and reaction forces:
+The guidelines on this chart can help you sort out action and reaction forces.

-We've gone through one example already; we said that when a bat exerts a force on the baseball, the ball also exerts an equal and opposite reaction force on the bat.
-What are some other examples?
-Let's look at the rocket engines.
-Newton's third law explains how rocket engines work.
+We've gone through some examples already.
+But what are some other action-reaction examples?
+Let's look at a rocket engine.
+Newton's Third Law explains how rocket engines work.
 Hot gases are forced out of the back of the rocket.
 This is the action force.
 The gases exert an equal and opposite force on the rocket.
 This is the reaction force.
-The reaction pushes the rocket upward.
+The reaction pushes the rocket upward and off the ground.

-Notice what happens when the diver jumps on a diving board.
+Also consider what happens when a diver jumps on a diving board?
 The board springs back and forces the diver into the air.
 The action force exerted on the board by the diver causes a reaction force by the board on the diver.
 The force of the diver on the board is equal and opposite to the force exerted by the diving board.
 Think about the way the force of the diving board affects the diver's performance.
 The greater the force exerted upon the diving board, the higher the dive will be.

-The crew team uses Newton's third law of motion to move its boat.
+Finally, think about how a crew team uses Newton's Third Law of Motion to move a boat.
 When an oar is put into the water, the water exerts an equal force on both sides of the oar.
 However, when the members pull on their oars, the surface of the flat side of the oars pushes against the water.
 The water pushes back on the oars with an equal and opposite force.
 The boat moves in the opposite direction of the oars with a force that is equal to that of the oars as they push against the water.
 The boat moves because the forces against it are unbalanced.
 Why do you think it is important for all the crew members to pull on their oars at the same time?
-If the crew members do not work together, their own forces will balance each other, decreasing the overall unbalanced force they are trying to achieve.
+Well if the crew members do not work together, their own forces will balance each other, decreasing the overall unbalanced force they are trying to achieve.

-Octopus and squid make use of Newton's third law of motion.
+Octopus and squid make use of Newton's Third Law of Motion as well.
 An octopus or squid moves by first drawing water into its body.
 Then the animal forcefully squeezes water out of its body through an opening behind its head.
 The force of the expelled water moves the animal in the opposite direction.

-Consider a situation when you blow up a balloon, hold it with the opening downward and let go.
+Here's a final example when thinking about Newton's Third Law and the notion that forces react in opposite directions; you have just blown up a balloon.
+First, hold it with the opening downward and let go.
 In what direction does the balloon move?
 With the opening downward, the balloon moves upward.
 Blow up the balloon again, hold it horizontally and let it go.
 In what direction does the balloon move?
 The balloon will move horizontally away from the end from which the air is escaping.
 How would you explain why both balloons don't move in the same direction?
 The direction of motion is opposite the direction of the escaping air.